-The symptoms above may continue until the 5th day.
+The symptoms above may continue until the fifth day.
 Then you can expect the withdrawal to begin to subside with alcohol detox.
-After one week, you should be feeling a bit better, although a few mild symptoms may persist.
+After one week, you should feel better, although a few mild symptoms may persist.

 Treatment for Alcohol Withdrawal

 A treatment center will provide follow-up therapy once you finish detox so that you reduce the chances of relapsing.
 For instance, your therapy plan may include the following:

 - Dialectical behavior therapy (DBT)